-- 1. Press the MENU key to open the menu. - Press the WAYPOINTS/ROUTES, WAYPOINTS and WAYPOINT BY RNG & BRG soft keys. - A red "X" appears at own ship position, and it is the origin point for range and bearing.
-Operate the Cursor pad to place the cursor on the location desired.
+- 1. Press the MENU key to open the menu. - 2.
+Press the C: WAYPOINTS/ROUTES, A: WAYPOINTS and D: WAYPOINT BY RNG & BRG soft keys. - 3.
+A red "X" appears at own ship position, and it is the origin point for range and bearing.
+Operate the Trackball to place the cursor on the location desired.
 Range and bearing from own ship to the cursor appear at the top of the display.

 Note: The origin point of range and bearing can be shifted to the location desired.

-Operate the Cursor pad to select location, then press the START POINT soft key.
+Operate the Trackball to select location, then press the D: START POINT soft key.

-4. Press the NEW WPT soft key.
+4. Press the C: NEW WPT soft key.
 The waypoint window appears and it shows mark shape, waypoint name, comment (default: date and time), position of waypoint and proximity alarm radius.